xldenis/Why3-Find/README.md

     (*/[End]*)            # close the section with « End » closing title

 Actually, `(*proof*)…(*qed*)` is a shortcut for `(*[Proof]-*)…(*/[Qed]*)`.
 Nested sections are allowed.
-Notice also that sections might not respect normal code parenthesing, although it is not recommended to do so for readability reason.
-For instance `(*proof*) begin (*qed*) end` is valid, but makes the code difficult to be read.
+Notice also that sections are authorized to overlap code's nested parentheses, although it is not recommended to do so for readability reason.
+For instance `(*proof*) begin (*qed*) end` is valid, but makes the generated documentation difficult to read.

 *Cloned Modules and Theories* sections are automatically inserted for clones, with a copy of the cloned symbols signature, and links to their original definitions.